barricklab/breseq/src/doc/gd_format.rst

 Applying Mutations
 """"""""""""""""""

-These attributes control how mutations are applied when using :program:`gdtools APPLY` to build a new reference genome from the original reference genome and a :program:`GenomeDiff` and when building phylogenetic trees from multiple samples.
+These advanced attributes control how mutations are applied when using :program:`gdtools APPLY` to build a new reference genome from the original reference genome and a :program:`GenomeDiff` and when building phylogenetic trees from multiple samples.
 They are not generated automatically by |breseq|.

-* **before**\ =\ *<mutation_id>* or **after**\ =\ *<mutation_id>*
+* **before**\ =\ *<mutation_id>*

-   Apply this mutation before or after another mutation.
+   Apply this mutation before another mutation.
 For example, did a base substitution occur after a region was duplicated, thus it is only in one copy or did it occur before the duplication, thus altering both copies?
 Did a base substitution happen before a deletion, hiding a mutation that should be included in any phylogenetic inference?
-When neither of these attributes is present, mutations will be applied in order according to their genomic positions.
+When this attributes is present, mutations will be applied in order according to their genomic positions.

-* **nested_id**\ =\ *<mutation_id>*\ , **nested_copy**\ =\ *<mutation_id>*
+* **within**\ =\ *<mutation_id>*\  or **within**\ =\ *<mutation_id>:<copy_index>*

-   This mutation happens inside of a different mutation.
+   This mutation happens within a different mutation.
 These options can specify, for example, that a base substitution happens in the second copy of a duplicated region.
-If **nested_copy** is not provided (because it is unknown), the mutation will be placed arbitrarily in the first copy.
-Currently, **nested_id** must refer to the id of an AMP mutation or a MOB mutation (in which case it refers to the target site duplication).
+If *<mutation_id>* refers to an AMP, then it must be of the form *<mutation_id>:<copy_index>* and the mutation is placed in the corresponding copy of the specified coordinates.
+If *<mutation_id>* refers to an INS, then it must be of the form *<mutation_id>* with no *<copy_index>*, and the position of the mutation will be interpreted as happening after the INS bases are inserted, so that it can change those new bases.
+If *<mutation_id>* refers to a MOB with no *<copy_index>*, then the mutation is placed within the newly inserted sequence of the mobile element with the position of the mutation interpreted as happening after those bases are inserted.
+If it refers to a MOB and is of the form *<mutation_id>:<copy_index>*, then the mutation is placed within the specified copy of the target site duplication.

 * **deleted**\ =\ *1*